openai/codex-universal/README.md

 The shell sets `NIX_CONFIG="experimental-features = nix-command flakes"`, so the `nix-command` and `flakes` features are enabled by default.

 The repository's Nix flake produces a `flake.lock` file to pin dependencies.
-Make sure this file stays up to date.
-A workflow (`update-flake-lock.yml`) is provided to automatically regenerate and commit `flake.lock`.
+This file is automatically kept up to date through GitHub Actions:
+- A weekly workflow checks for updates and creates pull requests
+- Updates are triggered automatically when `flake.nix` changes
+- Pull requests are validated to ensure `flake.lock` is current

 ### direnv integration